KBRPMatze/KBRPMatze/README.md

 ## 🧩 Dev Motto

 > Build it clean.
 Build it modular.
-Build it fast.
+Build it good.